tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/provisioning.md

 steps when setting up a dev environment.
 These are:

   * `vagrant-vbguest` for installing VirtualBox guest additions.
-  * `vagrant-hostmanager` for updating the hosts files
+  * `vagrant-hostmanager` for updating the `/etc/hosts` files on the host and guest machines.

 ### Provisioning the Dev Environment